 Maximum temperature in the solution tank should not exceed 150F (70C).
 Maximum temperature of normal supply (domestic type) will be around 122F (50C).
 It should be noted that there will be a considerable heat loss in transferring the liquid from the solution tank to the carpet.
-If the unit has an integral heater, care must be taken to ensure the detergent is not overheated.
+If the unit has an integral heater, take care the detergent is not overheated.